n3rdc4ptn/openweather_history_v3/README.md

 The names of the locations are then used when getting the rain sum.

-To deploy the project you need to go into the terraform directory and have google cloud au
+To deploy the project you need to go into the terraform directory:
 ```bash
 # ./terraform